ga-chicago/wdi5-course-notes/01_basics/git_workflow.md

 ```

 The push command takes the remote's name and branch as arguments.
 So `origin master` means push the changes to the remote named `origin` and branch named `master`.

+## Creating a branch and putting yourself in it

+`git checkout -b branchname`
+example: `git checkout -b BobDylan`